werx-studio/nginx-proxy/README.md

 If you would like to use least_conn instead of round robin, set `BALANCE=least_conn` on the backend container.

+### Node Weight

+If you would like to specify a weight to a container, set `WEIGHT=10` on the backend container.

 ### Separate Containers

 nginx-proxy can also be run as two separate containers using the [jwilder/docker-gen](https://index.docker.io/u/jwilder/docker-gen/)